European Bank for Reconstruction and Development: 2014 sanctions against Russia

 The EBRD announced on 23 July 2014 that it would suspend new investment projects in Russia, following an earlier declaration by the European Council.
 The European Council declaration was made in the context of the 2014 pro-Russian unrest in Ukraine.
 As of 2014 Russia has been the biggest funding recipient of all countries.
 In 2013, the Russian Federation received €1.8 billion for investments from the EBRD and 1 billion € from the EIB.
 Russia employed the funds to finance a variety of projects like pipeline valves, property acquisitions, and a loan to a hypermarket chain.
 Two Russian projects were awaiting funding from the EBRD: a €300 million plan for promoting energy efficiency, and a $180 million loan to lease agricultural and forestry equipment.
-The bank stated that it will continue to manage on-going projects in Russia.
-Despite denying Russia new funds the EBRD continues to insist on its 6.1% of ownership in the Moscow Stock Exchange, seeking profits from Russia with the Privatisation of the Soviet economy.
+The bank stated that it will continue to manage ongoing projects in Russia.
+Despite denying Russia new funds, the EBRD continues to insist on its 6.1% of ownership in the Moscow Stock Exchange, seeking profits from Russia with the privatisation of the Soviet economy.